 I offer professional screenplay consultation on your feature or TV script to help push it to the next level—not traditional “coverage.”
 I also don’t offer promises to know what the studios are buying today (nobody truly knows), but if your script needs help, my real-world experience and insights can bring your project to the next level.
 The only mantra to follow is: “Write from a place of honesty and truth and always do your best work—every time out.”

 Please click on the blue icon below to browse my website for more information about my consultation services.

-BEFORE SCHEDULING A CONSULTATION PLEASE CAREFULLY READ THE AGREEMENT BELOW.
+BEFORE SCHEDULING A CONSULTATION WITH ME, PLEASE CAREFULLY READ THE AGREEMENT BELOW…